Great Artesian Basin: Geology

 The water of the Great Artesian Basin is held in a sandstone layer laid down by continental erosion of higher ground during the Triassic, Jurassic, and early Cretaceous periods.
-During a time when much of what is now inland Australia was below sea level, the sandstone was covered by a layer of marine sedimentary rock, which formed a confining layer that trapped water in the sandstone aquifer.
+During a time when much of what is now inland Australia was below sea level in what is now known as the Eromanga Sea, the sandstone was covered by a layer of marine sedimentary rock, which formed a confining layer that trapped water in the sandstone aquifer.
 The eastern edge of the basin was uplifted when the Great Dividing Range formed.
 The other side was created from the landforms of the Central Eastern Lowlands and the Great Western Plateau to the west.

 Most recharge water enters the rock formations from relatively high ground near the eastern edge of the basin (in Queensland and New South Wales) and very gradually flows toward the south and west.
 A much smaller amount enters along the western margin in arid central Australia, flowing to the south and east through the permeable sandstone, at a rate of one to five metres per year.

 Discharge water eventually exits through a number of springs and seeps, mostly in the southern part of the basin.
 The age of the groundwater, determined by carbon-14 and chlorine-36 measurements combined with hydraulic modelling, ranges from several thousand years for the recharge areas in the north to nearly 2 million years in the south-western discharge zones.